camunda-community-hub/camunda-platform-7-camel/README.md

 This project focuses on bringing two great Open Source frameworks closer together, the [camunda BPM platform](http://camunda.org) and [Apache Camel](http://camel.apache.org).

-Having started as a fork of [Activiti's Apache Camel module](https://github.com/Activiti/Activiti/tree/master/modules/activiti-camel), we have in the meantime refactored the whole codebase and we will steadily adding features.
-Watch this space!

 # Supported features

 ![Use Cases supported by camunda BPM Camel Component][2]